zzhangjii/learning-library/workshops/File_ObjectStorage_ADWC_OAC/README.md

 <a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:22790 " target="_blank">**Click here to watch a video demonstration**</a> of connecting to your new Autonomous Data Warehouse using SQL Developer.

-## Lab 2: Working with Data Warehouse Services and the Free Sample Data Sets
+## Step 2: Automatically load data from Object Storage into ADWC
 In this lab you will explore the free sample data sets that are included witin your new autonomous data warehouse.
 As part of this lab you will experiment with the selecting different levels of database services that come with your Autonomous Data Warehouse.

 **Key Objectives**: